hesham-04/catalyst-communications/readme.md

 responsive user experience for businesses aiming to optimize their communication and operational efficiency.

 ## Features

-- **Real-Time Collaboration**: Facilitate instant communication and task updates with WebSockets.
 - **Task Management**: Organize and track tasks with an intuitive interface.
 - **Automation**: Automate repetitive operations using Celery and Redis.
 - **RESTful APIs**: Extend and integrate with other platforms seamlessly.